Kartikey-Singh-Gahlot/Gaming-Arena/README.md

 # How to Play:

 Navigate to the game of your choice from the main menu.
-Follow the on-screen instructions to start playing.
 Enjoy the interactive experience and challenge your friends!